Bootsy Collins discography: Singles

+"—" denotes releases that did not chart or were not released.

 Soundtracks

 "I'd Rather Be with You", from the album Stretchin' Out in Bootsy's Rubber Band was featured in the movie Baby Boy.

 Collins recorded music for the animated television series Loonatics Unleashed.

 Collins co-wrote, with Lyle Workman and performed on several songs in the soundtrack to 2007‘s Superbad.
 He performed with a reunion of the original JBs rhythm section: Phelps Collins, Clyde Stubblefield and Jabo Starks, and supplemented by Bernie Worrell.